-If your dog ticks a few of the above symptoms, a digestive product can make a huge difference.
+A digestive product can make a huge difference if your dog ticks a few of the above symptoms.
 Before you go wade through all the different types of products out there, speak to your vet to rule out any other health issues.
 Many diseases can cause the same symptoms, and more specific treatment is needed to resolve them.

 Can Healthy Dogs Benefit From Enzyme Supplements?